BIOLOGICAL FILTERS FOR AQUACULTURE

 carbonaceous material as their food source.

-Nitrosomonos sp. bacteria utilize ammonia as a
+bacteria utilize ammonia as a food source and produce nitrite as a waste

-and Nitrospira will both grow and colonize the
+utilize nitrite as a food source and produce nitrates as a waste product.
+Nitrosomonos and Nitrospira will both grow and colonize the biofilter as

-biofilter as long as there is a food source available.
-Unfortunately, both of these types of
+long as there is a food source available.

-bacteria are relatively slow growing.
+Unfortunately, both of these types of bacteria are relatively slow

-available.
+is available.
 Since most aquaculture

 biofiltration systems are designed for the purpose of converting and removing